 While the Protestant mission school was at Adilok, it was called "Missionary Point."

 PUBLIC ELEMENTARY SCHOOL.
+By 1946, there was already a primary school located at Adilok, housed in quonset huts.
+The government tried to run a Normal School (teacher training school) in 1946 but it shut down after only a year for lack of students.
+The Elementary School became a concrete structure in the early 1950s.
 I seem to recall that it closed in the 1970s because of its poor and dangerous structural condition due to the passage of time.
 I suspect its proximity to the sea didn't help, with the salty sea spray coating the building, especially during typhoons.

 GOVERNMENT COMPLEX.
 I believe the late Governor Ricardo J. Bordallo started renovating the closed school to become a new location for the executive offices, since the ones in downtown Hagåtña were too cramped by then.
 I remember that Governor Joseph F. Ada was installed in Adilok if not for all his first term, that at least for half of it (1988-1992).
 The Complex is now named after Governor Bordallo.
 Originally part of Asan-Maina municipality, a law was later passed to annex Adilok to Hagåtña, so that the Governor's Office could be in the island's capital city.
 The Guam Museum and the Latte of Freedom are located there, too.